 How many miles will a 2011 Honda Pilot last?

-- Stick to the Maintenance Schedule: Follow the manufacturer’s recommended maintenance schedule, which includes oil changes, fluid checks, and timing belt replacements.
+- Follow the manufacturer's recommended maintenance schedule, including oil changes, tire rotations, and other service intervals.

 Can a Honda Pilot go 300000 miles?